Access Control with Symfony Voters

 To fully understand the concept of voters, let’s implement a simple project in Symfony.
 The project consists of a few users and boards.
 Each user is provided the right to access or modify the board and their access depends on who they are.
 The following are the basic rules:

-• There is a board on which only the Admin has access.
+- There is a board on which only the

-• There is a board on which only the Admin and User 1 have access.
+has access. - There is a board on which only the

 The final voter project is available on our GitHub.